code-saturne/code_saturne/doc/doxygen/user_guide/volume_conditions.md

 \anchor fig_gui_head_loss_coeffs
 \image html gui_head_loss_coeffs.png "Head loss coefficients"

-In the user sources, two files can be of use: \ref cs_user_zones.c (called at the computation start) to define volume zones and \ref cs_user_head_losses.c (called at each iteration) to specify the values of the head losses coefficients.
+In the user sources, two files can be of use: \ref cs_user_zones.cpp (called at the computation start) to define volume zones and \ref cs_user_head_losses.cpp (called at each iteration) to specify the values of the head losses coefficients.
-As usual, volume zones defined with the GUI are available in \ref cs_user_head_losses.c.
+As usual, volume zones defined with the GUI are available in \ref cs_user_head_losses.cpp.

 Source terms
 ============